 Matthew Brown is a third-year undergraduate student at UF majoring in biochemistry & molecular biology.
 He joined the Brusko Lab in the summer of 2019 to study the autoimmune response involving the destruction of pancreatic beta-cells which leads to Type 1 Diabetes (T1D).
 Matthew is researching the therapeutic potential of modulating the CD226 & TIGIT costimulatory pathway to develop a more efficient adoptive Treg cell therapy as well as monoclonal antibody therapeutic approaches.
-Matthew is also currently working with Dr. Robert Sharp to investigate the effects of intracellular signaling between two transmembrane proteins (CD47 & SIRPγ) to determine whether interruptions within this signaling pathway could play a role in T1D pathogenesis.
+Matthew is also currently working with Dr. Robert Sharp to investigate the effects of intracellular signaling between two transmembrane proteins (CD47 & SIRPγ) to determine whether interruptions of this signaling pathway play a role in T1D pathogenesis.

 - Brown ME, Hanbali SR, Gomez Rodriguez LM, Arnoletti JM, Carpenter EB, Brusko TM.
 Human CD4+CD25+CD226– Regulatory T Cells Demonstrate High Purity and Lineage Stability Following In Vitro Expansion for Adoptive Cell Therapy.
 Poster presented at: 81st Scientific Sessions of the American Diabetes Association (ADA); 2021 Jun 25-29; Virtual.